Angel Beats!: Music

 The anime's music is composed by Maeda and the group Anant-Garde Eyes, who also provided the musical arrangement.
 The music is released on Key's record label Key Sounds Label.
 The opening theme is "My Soul, Your Beats!" sung by Lia and the ending theme is "Brave Song" sung by Aoi Tada.
-The single containing both songs titled "My Soul, Your Beats! / Brave Song" was released on May 26, 2010 in limited (CD+DVD) and regular (CD) editions; the limited edition's DVD contains the opening and ending videos without the credits.
-The in-story band Girls Dead Monster is made up of the real-life singers Marina and LiSA.
+The single containing both songs titled "My Soul, Your Beats! / Brave Song" was released on May 26, 2010, in limited (CD+DVD) and regular (CD) editions; the limited edition's DVD contains the opening and ending videos without the credits.
+The in-story band Girls Dead Monster is made up of the real-life singers Marina as Masami Iwasawa and LiSA as Yui.
 Five singles for Girls Dead Monster were released in 2010.
-The first, "Crow Song", was released on April 23 featuring songs sung by Marina.
-The second and third singles, "Thousand Enemies" and "Little Braver", followed on May 12 and June 9, respectively, with songs sung by LiSA.
-The fourth single was "Last Song" by Marina and the fifth single was "Ichiban no Takaramono (Yui final ver.)" (一番の宝物～Yui final ver.～) by LiSA; both singles were released on December 8.
+The first, "Crow Song", was released on April 23 featuring songs sung by Iwasawa (Marina).
+The second and third singles, "Thousand Enemies" and "Little Braver", followed on May 12 and June 9, respectively, with songs sung by Yui (LiSA).
+The fourth single was "Last Song" by Iwasawa (Marina) and the fifth single was "Ichiban no Takaramono (Yui final ver.)" (一番の宝物～Yui final ver.～) by Yui (LiSA); both singles were released on December 8.
 A Girls Dead Monster album titled Keep The Beats! was released on June 30, 2010.
-A version of Keep The Beats! containing instrumental tracks was released on July 28, 2010 bundled with a 256-page band score book.
-The anime's original soundtrack was released on July 28, 2010 as a two-CD set.
+A version of Keep The Beats! containing instrumental tracks was released on July 28, 2010, bundled with a 256-page band score book.
+The anime's original soundtrack was released on July 28, 2010, as a two-CD set.
 A Girls Dead Monster mini-album titled Rare Tracks was released on December 28, 2014.